Travel & conservation company, since 1991

 Africa Geographic Travel

-The lives of four communities are being transformed by the planting of 40 000 cacao saplings outside Odzala-Kokoua National Park in the Congo.
-The programme, involving the rehabilitation of old cacao fields, is expected to improve harvest yields, the quality of beans and generate income for local villages.
+The lives of four communities are being transformed by planting 40 000 cacao saplings outside Odzala-Kokoua National Park in the Congo.
+The programme, involving rehabilitating old cacao fields, is expected to improve harvest yields and the quality of beans to generate income for local villages.

 © African Parks